-I started Midlife Rambler because I like reading so many of the great lifestyle blogs out there written by all the creative 30-somethings of the world but I wished I had something to read that was a little more focused on the interests and needs of women my age.
+I started Midlife Rambler because I like reading so many of the great lifestyle blogs out there written by all the creative 20- and 30-somethings of the world – but I wished I had something to read that was a little more focused on the interests and needs of women my age or a bit older.

-Women my age often seem to be under-represented and it can be difficult to find places on the Internet that speak to us and value us.
+Women over 40 seem to be under-represented and it can be difficult to find places on the Internet that speak to us and value us.
 Women at midlife are entering a new phase of our lives: a phase where we (mostly) stop focusing on raising our children and starting planning our next act.
 What will that look like?
 What do we even want anyway?

 So I decided to create Midlife Rambler, which focuses on fun stuff like recipes, style, fitness, hobbies and travel, but also talks about issues we’re all facing these days: hot flashes, children who are grown up or almost there, settling back into a smaller household, and trying to decide what you want to do with the rest of your life.